Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 \paragraph{A Trivial Example: Suffix Truncation Attacks} Note that a per-packet MAC cannot fully protect the channel's integrity, as packets are verified and decrypted before the end of communication has been seen.
 This allows for a trivial \emph{suffix truncation attack}, where the attacker interrupts the message flow at some point during the communication.
 This is an inherent limitation of interactive protocols and an accepted trade-off in the design of SSH, but also, e.g., the TLS Record Layer.
-Although this attack cannot be prevented, it can be detected by requiring ``end-of-communication'' messages as the last messages in both directions.
-Unfortunately, the SSH standard does not define such messages, while TLS defines ``close\_notify'' alerts for this purpose~\cite{RFC8446}.
-For SSH, it is left to the user to notice suspicious interruptions of SSH sessions.
+Although this attack cannot be prevented, it can be detected by requiring \enquote {end-of-communication} messages as the last messages in both directions.
+TLS defines a \enquote{close\_notify} alert for this purpose~\cite{RFC8446}.
+Although SSH also defines a \msgdisconnect message to indicate the end of the secure channel, this message is optional, unidirectional, and not described as security-critical in the standard.

 \paragraph{Implicit Sequence Numbers} If the MAC was only computed over the payload of each packet, an attacker could still delete, replay, or reorder packets.
 Therefore, a \emph{sequence number} is included in the MAC computation, corresponding to the position of the message in the stream.
-Each peer maintains two distinct counters (starting at~0), one for each direction.
+Each peer maintains two counters (starting at~0), one for each direction.
 The \xsnd counter is incremented after a packet has been sent, and the \xrcv counter is incremented after a received packet has been processed.
-Once the secure channel has been established, the current value of the \xsnd counter is used to compute the MAC of an outgoing packet and the current \xrcv to verify the MAC of an incoming packet.
+Once the secure channel has been established, the current value of \xsnd is used to compute the MAC of an outgoing packet, and the current value of \xrcv is used to verify the MAC of an incoming packet.
 If packets in the secure channel are deleted, replayed, or reordered, the sequence numbers get out of sync, and MAC verification will fail.

 Because TCP is a reliable transport, accidental reordering of SSH packets cannot occur on the network.
 Thus, SSH (like other TCP-based protocols) uses \emph{implicit sequence numbers} that are not transmitted as part of the packet.